Heather JonesCEO, SAIC / WiSA Founder

-Matilda LomasBiology and Cleaner Fish Coordinator, Scottish Salmon Company / WiSA Advisory Group
+Matilda LomasVeterinary Practice and Cleaner Fish Manager, Bakkafrost / WiSA Advisory Group

-Matilda is the Biology and Cleanerfish Coordinator for The Scottish Salmon Company.
-She lives in the Isle of Harris so the importance to Scottish communities of employment through aquaculture was made even clearer when she joined the industry as a newcomer in 2014.
+Matilda is the Veterinary Practice and Cleaner Fish Manager for Bakkafrost Scotland.
+Having previously lived on the Isle of Harris, the importance to Scottish communities of employment through aquaculture was made even clearer when she joined the industry as a newcomer in 2014.
 Matilda is passionate about providing inclusive and empowering spaces for girls and women.

 Donald WaringLearning and Development Manager, Mowi / WiSA Advisory Group

 Donald is a Charted Fellow of the CIPD with over 30 years' experience in developing people and talent acquisition.
 He is very excited to be part of the WiSA group and is looking forward to continuing to attract and develop women in aquaculture.